Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 Anticonvulsants.Pregabalin (Lyrica) is a first-line treatment and has the strongest evidence for efficacy of all neuropathy treatments.
 Gabapentin (Neurontin, generic) and valproate (Depacon, generic) may also be considered.

 Antidepressants.Duloxetine (Cymbalta) and venlafaxine (Effexor) are recommended, as is amitriptyline (Elavil, generic).
 Venlafaxine may be given in combination with gabapentin.
 Duloxetine and venlafaxine are serotonin and norepinephrine reuptake inhibitors.
 Amitriptyline is a tricyclic antidepressant.
-Tricyclics may cause heart rhythm problems, so patients at risk need to be monitored carefully.
+Tricyclics may cause heart rhythm problems, so people at risk need to be monitored carefully.

 Topical Medications.Capsaicin ointment or a lidocaine skin patch may be effective.
 These treatments are applied directly to the skin.
 Capsaicin is the active ingredient in hot chili peppers.